Bad (Michael Jackson song): Covers and parodies

-In 1987, UK actor and comedian Lenny Henry made a spoof of this song and gave it a title "Mad".

 "Weird Al" Yankovic recorded a parody of the song, titled "Fat", for his 1988 album Even Worse.
 Jackson granted Yankovic permission to film the music video for "Fat" on the same subway set from the "Bad" music video.

 In 1989, John Oswald released an expanded version of his original Plunderphonics album containing "Bad", cut up, layered, and rearranged as "Dab".
 In 1990, notice was given to Oswald by the Canadian Recording Industry Association on behalf of several of their clients that all undistributed copies of Plunderphonics be destroyed under threat of legal action.

-The American TV series Glee did a Michael Jackson tribute episode in 2012 titled "Michael", which included an a cappella version of "Bad" featuring the Beelzebubs as part of The Warblers.
-This cover debuted and peaked at number 80 at Billboard Hot 100, number 48 at Billboard Digital Songs, number 90 at Billboard Canadian Hot 100, and number 29 at Billboard Adult Pop Songs chart at the week of February 18, 2012.
+The American TV series Glee did a Jackson tribute episode in 2012 titled "Michael", which included an a cappella version of "Bad" featuring the Beelzebubs as part of the Warblers.
+This cover reached number 80 at Billboard Hot 100, number 48 at Billboard Digital Songs, number 90 at Billboard Canadian Hot 100, and number 29 at Billboard Adult Pop Songs chart at the week of February 18, 2012.
 In February 2018, Billie Eilish covered the song with her brother Finneas O'Connell for Like a Version.